Skip to content

 Best Practices

-• Prefer lsp.upsert(...) during plugin init.
+• Use lsp.upsert() during plugin initialization.

-• Prefer structured installers over raw shell commands.
+• Prefer structured installers over shell installers.

 Released under the MIT License.